asda121-png/The-Farmers-Mall/config/MIGRATION_INSTRUCTIONS.md

 # Database Migration: Add Username Column

-## ⚠️ IMPORTANT: Run This Migration First!
+## ⚠️ IMPORTANT: Run These Migrations First!

-Before the updated registration and login will work, you need to add the `username` column to the Supabase database.
+Before the updated registration and login will work, you need to:

-## Steps to Run Migration:
+1. Add the `username` column to the Supabase database
+2. Disable Row Level Security (RLS) for API access

+## Part 1: Add Username Column

 ### 1. Go to Supabase SQL Editor
 1. Open your browser and go to: https://supabase.com/dashboard